facebook/react-native-website/website/versioned_docs/version-0.82/the-new-architecture/pure-cxx-modules.md

   //   return std::make_shared<NativeCxxModuleExample>(jsInvoker);
   // }

-+  // This code register the module so that when the JS side asks for it, the app can return it
++  // This code registers the module so that when the JS side asks for it, the app can return it
 +  if (name == NativeSampleModule::kModuleName) {
 +    return std::make_shared<NativeSampleModule>(jsInvoker);
 +  }